angular-university/au-input/README.md

 The inputs receive an input property named `icon` that identifies which Font Awesome icon we want to apply.
 The value envelope will add the email icon by adding the CSS class "fa-envelope" to the icon, etc.

+The input that you pass inside the component is just a plain HTML input that will be projected inside the component, so all the standard HTML properties of an input apply.
+There is no need to add anything special to the input, like a reference with a given name, add it a special CSS class, etc.  - any plain HTML will work.

+# Using the Material Design Input

 # Running The Sample Application